luuductrung1234/ielts-roadmap/README.md

 > [More about Github-flavored markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)

 ### Contribute:
-> Feel free to contribute: If you have your better path or you want to suggest me new books, you can send me throught the email: luuductrung1234@gmail.com
+> Feel free to contribute: If you have your better path or you want to suggest me new books, you can send me throught a email above.
 >
 > After checking, I will public it in this repository.
 >
-> Thank you! :smile:
+> Thank you!
+Happy learning :smile:

 _[back to index](#index)_